Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.17.0 =
 * Feature - job_manager_user_can_edit_pending_submissions function and setting.
 * Feature - Job summary shortcode - support random display of job (featured or non featured).
+* Feature - In admin, when clicking an author name show all jobs for that author.
 * Tweak - Added sanitization function to form class to handle strings and arrays.
-* Tweak - In admin, when clicking an author name show all jobs for that author.

 = 1.16.1 =
 * Fix - Use triggerHandler() instead of trigger() in ajax-filters to prevent events bubbling up.